spacemeshos/POET-OLD/protocol.md

         node_label = proof.label(i);

-        // Note that some lables may be omitted from the sibling lists as they were included in previous lists in the proof.
-        // The verifier needs to use aabel values of node ids it already knows about.
-        // e.g. build an in-memory dictionary [node_id : node_lable] and update it as a proof data is read.
+        // Note that some labels may be omitted from the sibling list as they were included in previous siblings lists in the proof.
+The verifier needs to use aabel values of node ids it already knows about. e.g. build an in-memory dictionary [node_id : node_lable] and update it as a proof data is read.

         siblings = proof.siblings(i);